tomwhartung/idMyGadget/README.md

 * [detect_mobile_browsers](https://github.com/tomwhartung/idMyGadget/blob/master/gadget_detectors/detect_mobile_browsers/README.md): comes already installed, but does not recognize tablets
 * [mobile_detect](https://github.com/tomwhartung/idMyGadget/blob/master/gadget_detectors/mobile_detect/README.md): easily installed from github and is a great "middle option"
-* [tera_wurfl](https://github.com/tomwhartung/idMyGadget/blob/master/gadget_detectors/tera_wurfl/README.md): requires initializing a database and returns specific information about hundreds of capabilities present in modern devices
+* [tera_wurfl](https://github.com/tomwhartung/idMyGadget/blob/master/gadget_detectors/tera_wurfl/README.md): requires initializing a database and returns specific information about hundreds of the capabilities present in modern devices

 The `gadget_detectors` directory contains a subdirectory for each of these detectors, and each of these directories contains a `README.md` file with instructions on how to install (if necessary), upgrade, and test the detector.

-Additionally, the `php` directory contains a php class for each of these detectors, and each of these classes inherits common functionality from their shared base class.
+Additionally, the `php` directory contains a php class for each of these detectors, and each of these classes inherits common functionality from their shared, abstract base class in `IdMyGadget.php` .

 Note that each of these detectors has different functionality and is released under a different license.